fatfishZhao/cross_nlp/README.md

 regression1_4:
 cross validation for each person
 regression1_5:
 repeat 1_3, but use the percentage of reading time for each person for regression target
+regression1_6:
+repeat 1_3, but nomalize the features first
+regression1_7:
+use RNN to regress